 From the bridge make your way to the Lennon Wall.
 A one of a kind outdoor graffiti wall that has been around since the ’80s.
 To this day you can still bring your own spray paint and add whatever you want to the wall.

-End your eight day trip in the most magical place in all of Prague… Old Town Square.
+End your eight-day trip in the most magical place in all of Prague… Old Town Square.
 A historic square originating in the 12th-century, Prague’s Old Town Square comes alive at all hours day or night.
-In the square you can find the worlds oldest working clock, the Astronomical Clock.
+In the square, you can find the world’s oldest working clock, the Astronomical Clock.
 With restaurants dotting the square, sit down to people watch, or for a more authentic experience skip the restaurants in the square altogether.

 WEDNESDAY – Depart Prague, Fly Back to the USA

 Because Europe is ahead of the US time-wise, you should be able to leave Wednesday and arrive back in the States on Wednesday.
 Just in time to clock-in for your shift on Thursday!
 And just like that, your eight days in Budapest, Vienna, and Prague are over.

 Important Notes About Hungary